- the alternative guide to Spain

 Torremolinos near Marbella, or

-Benidorm on the Costa Blanca south of Valencia, or Lloret de Mar on the Costa Brava are
+Benidorm on the Costa Blanca near Alicante, or Lloret de Mar on the

 just three among dozens of generally characterless resorts catering for